-The 10 university teams selected to participate in the live interactions phase challenge are:
+The five university teams selected to participate in the live interactions phase challenge are:

 Student team leader

-During the live interactions challenge phase, university teams are competing to develop a bot that best responds to commands and multimodal sensor inputs from within a virtual world.
+During the finals phase, university teams are competing to develop a bot that best responds to commands and multimodal sensor inputs from within a virtual world.
 Similar to previous Alexa Prize challenges, Alexa customers participate in this phase as well.